Walls, Lines, and Spectral Dualities in 3d Gauge Theories: Brane models

 Here $\log x$ plays the role of the FI parameter.
 For example, such description for the lower semi-infinite leg in Fig.~\ref{figure_SQED-Nf-branes} gives (\ref{W-SQED-Nf}).

 If we restore dependence on the compactification radius (see e.g. \cite{NS}) the contribution from the chiral field has the following form:

 If $M>0$ this contribution is exponentially suppressed in the decompactification limit $R\rightarrow\infty$.
 Therefore in the 3d limit only quadratic terms survive in the representations of type (\ref{top-non-vert}) or (\ref{top-non-hor}).
-This limit can be understood as the tropical limit.
+This limit can be understood as the tropical limit because, as usual, one can obtain the tropical curve $\CV_\trop$ from the ordinary one $\CV$ given by the equation $A(x,y)=0$ by variabeles $(x,y)\in \mathbb{C}^*\times\mathbb{C}^*$ and all parameters $t_i\in \mathbb{C}^*$ in the form $x=e^{RX}$, $y=e^{RY}$, $t_i=e^{RT_i}$ and taking the limit $R\rightarrow +\infty$.
 In the tropical limit $\log y$ is a locally linear function of $\log x$ which means that $\W(x)$ is locally quadratic, that is, corresponds to CS theory in 3d.
 The similar situation happens when $R$ is fixed but $M\rightarrow\infty$ for all chiral fields.
 This happens at the ends of non-compact edges of $\Cs_\trop$.
 This means that at singular points of the curve $\Cs$ the theory admits purely CS description without chiral fields.

 In the 3d limit the situation when the D3-brane is stretched between NS5'- and NS5-branes which have the same horizontal position (i.e. $\log x$) corresponds to unbroken $U(1)_z$ gauge symmetry.

 Theories constructed by brane models A and B (see Fig.~\ref{figure_D3-5branes-D3}) are related by mirror symmetry, although in general one (or both) of the theories might not have a good Lagrangian (with finite number of chiral multiplets).
 While mirror symmetry can be understood as S-duality of the brane model, $S$-transformation considered in section \ref{sect_transf_walls} can be realized by S-duality \textit{and} rotation of the brane web by $\pi/2$ (keeping other branes intact) which in general produces an essentially different theory.